-Banwasi Seva Ashram envisages a strong new village culture, incorporating the positive values of traditional life and benefits of modern knowledge in such a way that neither people nor nature are unduly exploited.
-Banwasi Seva Ashram believes that village self sufficiency is vital for the country's development.
+Banwasi Seva Ashram envisages a strong new village culture, incorporating the positive values of traditional life and benefits of modern knowledge in such a way that neither people nor nature is unduly exploited.
+Banwasi Seva Ashram believes that village self-sufficiency is vital for the country’s development.

 Main Fields of Activities